ryansurf/cli-surf/CONTRIBUTING.md

 Run `pytest`

+On commit, git will run `pytest` for you to catch any errors.

 ## Questions, suggestions or new ideas

 Please don't open an issue to ask a question or suggestion.
 Instead, use the [GitHub Discussions](https://github.com/ryansurf/cli-surf/discussions) page.
 New ideas and enhacements are also welcome as discussion posts.